racket/rhombus/rhombus/0000-rhombus.md

 or if any non-keyword arguments are provided, otherwise it uses `eq?` hashing.

-`Map` is also a contract and a binding constructor.
-As a contract or binding constructor, `Map` refers to map values genercially, and not to a specific implementation.
+`Map` is also an annotation and a binding constructor.
+As an annotation or binding constructor, `Map` refers to map values genercially, and not to a specific implementation.
 For example, a list can be passed to a function that expects a `Map` argument.